nochar2/bash-scripts/README.md

 - **ext/pdfunite-with-bookmarks**: merges pdfs and preserves chapters (code from SO, not mine)

 ## Disclaimer
-Although this repo is useful for me, it is a private repo that is just
-currently  public for my convenience.
-Its quality is relatively poor by most repo's standards, and I take zero  responsibility if it breaks your  system if you use it.
+Although this repo is useful for me, it is a private repo that is just currently  public for my convenience.
+Its quality is poor by most repo's standards, and I take zero  responsibility if it breaks your  system if you use it.